garrardkitchen/blog/content/posts/kubernetes-on-windows.md

 ```
 The * next to **minikube** indicates that **minikube** is your current context.

-If you are configured to access cluster(s) hosted by a cloud provider such as `Azure`, then this context will also be listed here.
+If you are configured to access a cluster hosted from a cloud provider such as `Azure`, then this context will also be listed.

 To use a specific context, run: